 EMF 237 Microprocessor IV (1.5-1) 2 hrs.
-Introduces C programming The basic ideas of the C lan-

 Introduces C programming.
 The basic ideas of the C language are used to show operating system interfaces and control applications.
 The basics of compilers are given along with the use of disks and files.